ART HOUSE FILMS ON THE BIG SCREEN

 at The Cornelius Art Center

-Join our email list - send an email to firstname.lastname@example.org
+Join our email list.
+Send a request to email@example.com

 Sat & Sun October 4, 5 7:00 pm

 USA/Serbia (in English and Serbian with English subtitles)

 Shows us how this music can draw in and hook anyone, Serbs and non-Serbs alike, united in the lightning fast rhythms and infectious celebratory spirit. -Indiewire.com

 A tiny Serbian village explodes with brass cacophony and riotous celebration as more than half a million music fans descend upon Guča, the world’s largest trumpet competition.